QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 #### Network AI Agent(s)

-Network AI Agent(s) act(s) as the smart brain of the Autonomous Domain, which is responsible for conducting AI-based analysis and making decisions regarding network operations.
+Network AI Agent(s) act(s) as the smart brain of the Autonomous Domain, which is responsible for conducting AI-based analysis and making decisions regarding network operations and adapting to new circumstances through access to evolving knowledge and reasoning, planning.
 It leverages the inference of LLM, the simulation of Network Digital Twin, and the contextual and domain-specific knowledge provided by Knowledge Base to accomplish specific network operation task.